No uniform and precise definition or criteria exist for industrialized and processed foods. The ambiguity mainly serves the food industry.

 Most definitions of processed and industrialized foods try to distinguish between whole and natural foods, lightly processed foods, and highly processed foods.
-Yet, the average consumer will often find it challenging to understand their food category.
+Yet, the average consumer will often find it challenging to understand their nutrition category.

 It is challenging to separate the criteria between processed and industrial foods in practice, as they are intertwined.